Programs of Study

 Students can earn a baccalaureate degree in a wide range of programs at Dalton State College.

-Two degrees and six majors are administered by the Wright School of Business:
+One degree and six majors are administered by the Wright School of Business:

 - A Bachelor of Business Administration (B.B.A.) is offered in Accounting, Finance and Applied Economics, Logistics and Supply Chain Management, Management, Management Information Systems, and Marketing.